izure1/node-relation/README.md

 ```
 ### getRelation(target: `RelationNode[]`, depth?: `number` = -1): `Relationship`
 Only the nodes that are related to the node received by the parameter are filtered and returned in a new Relationship instance.
-You can control calculation depth relationship with depth paramter.
+You can control calculation depth relationship with depth parameter.
 If depth parameter are negative, it's will be calculte all relationship between nodes in instance.
-Depth paramter default value is -1.
+Depth parameter default value is -1.
 ```
 A.getRelation('language').nodes // language, English, Korean, Japanese
 B.getRelation('English').nodes // language, English, US, France, Italy